Fact-Checked

 • Often rises with inflation over long periods

-• Provides income that can adjust with rental increases
+• Provides income that can adjust with rental increases, making it a compelling option when comparing property and shares for Australian retirees

 • Infrastructure and Real Assets